GrainyTV/PngCompressor/README.md

 # PngCompressor

-The PngCompressor project is essentially a port of the [libimagequant](https://github.com/ImageOptim/libimagequant/tree/2.x) library to the Zig programming language, featuring the use of Zig's C code translation feature to load and save images through the [LodePNG](https://github.com/lvandeve/lodepng) library.
+The PngCompressor project is essentially a port of the [libimagequant](https://github.com/ImageOptim/libimagequant/tree/2.x) library to the Zig programming language, featuring the use of Zig's C code interoperability feature to load and save images through the [LodePNG](https://github.com/lvandeve/lodepng) library.
 It also employs the [zig-clap](https://github.com/Hejsil/zig-clap) library for efficiently processing console arguments provided to the application.
 PngCompressor provides command-line options to reduce the file size of PNG images with minimal quality loss.

 ## Features
 - Efficient compression of PNG images.